alexeldeib/bpf-demo/docs/disk_io.md

 IO in Linux passes through a virtual filesystem layer, the actual filesystem, the block device interface, the block layer, and finally the physical device.
 Filesystems perform caching to decrease latency and increase overall performance.

-When devices are saturated we do expect to see bimodal distributions in latencies, as requests begin to diverege into those immediately serviceable and those for which we must wait.
+When devices are saturated we expect to see bimodal distributions in latencies, as requests begin to diverege into those immediately serviceable and those for which we must wait.
 This is a clear sign of potential issues.
 This can be observed both at the filesystem layer and at the block layer.

 Additionally we want to see a high cache hit rate on the filesystem.
 A low cache hit rate may be characteristic of the workload, but it's a signal for potential further investigation.
 We expect to see low cache hit reflected by higher block device output, since that work cannot be served out of cache.